mukul-web/Object-Detection-using-YOLO/README.md

 The pretrained networks are trained to detect different object categories including person, car, traffic light, etc. These networks are trained using either COCO 2017 [2] or PASCAL VOC [3] datasets which have 80 and 20 different object categories, respectively.

-The overview for the structure is as follows
+The overview for the structure is as follows:

 ![Capture](https://user-images.githubusercontent.com/64723465/192130251-560bc047-5055-40f0-b45a-a2f1474230a1.PNG)

 Results: